zolotarovgl/GeneExt/Manual.md

 * `gff` &rarr; `gtf`
 * `gtf` &rarr; `gtf`

 In general, `GeneExt` will try to output a properly formatted `gtf` file that can be used as an input to `cellranger mkref`.
-However, since `gtf` files vary in their 9-th column attributes, this may not always be possible (vis [Input troubleshooting](#input-troubleshooting)).
+However, since `gtf` files vary in their attributes, this may not always be possible (vis [Input troubleshooting](#input-troubleshooting)).
-Please, make sure your genome annotation file is properly formatted!
+Please, ensure your genome annotation file is properly formatted!

 ## How to get a .bam file?

-If you already have used `cellranger`, then you can simply use its `.bam` file (`[OUTPUT]/outs/possorted_genome.bam`).
+If you already have used `cellranger`, then you can simply use its `.bam` file (`[cellranger_output_directory]/outs/possorted_genome.bam`).
 Alternatively, you may generate an alignment yourself with any splice-aware aligner.

 Note: for now, `GeneExt` only accepths a single alignment file, so if you have multiple sequencing datasets, you should concatenate your scRNA-seq fastq file for the following step: